Florida Institute of Technology

-The university was founded in 1958 as Brevard Engineering College to provide advanced education for professionals working in the space program at what is now the Kennedy Space Center.
+Patrick Space Force Base.
+The university was founded in 1958 as Brevard Engineering College to provide advanced education for professionals working in the U.S. space program at the Kennedy Space Center and Space Launch Delta 45 at Cape Canaveral Space Force Station.
 Florida Tech has been known by its present name since 1966.
-In 2021, Florida Tech had an on-campus student body of 5,693 between its Melbourne Campus, Melbourne Sites, and Education Centers, as well as 3,623 students enrolled in their online programs, almost equally divided between graduate and undergraduate students with the majority focusing their studies on engineering and the sciences.
+In 2024, Florida Tech had an on-campus student body of 5,101 between its Melbourne Campus and Off-Campus Sites, as well as 4,762 students enrolled in their online programs, almost equally divided between graduate and undergraduate students with the majority focusing their studies on engineering and the sciences.
 Florida Tech is classified among "R2: Doctoral Universities – High research activity".

 History

 Florida Institute of Technology was founded in 1958 as Brevard Engineering College to support NASA by Dr. Jerome P. Keuper, who became the first president.
 The first concept for the school was developed under the name Brevard Engineering Institute.
 Classes were originally held at the Melbourne Municipal Airport in buildings formerly used by the Naval Air Station Melbourne.
 In 1961, the university moved to its current location in Melbourne, Florida.
 During the 1960s additional classroom and laboratory buildings, a library (formally dedicated on 23 January 1965), the Denius Student Center, Hedgecock Gymnasium, Gleason Auditorium and several dormitories were constructed.
 In 1961, the first graduate received an associate degree.
 The university was accredited by the Southern Association of Colleges and Schools in 1964 and officially changed its name to Florida Institute of Technology in 1966.
 Also in 1966, Dr. Jack Morelock founded the Department of Oceanography.
 In 1967, the School of Aeronautics was created.
 Defense scientists and NASA would meet with students recruiting for the space program.
 In 1969, the Panther Battalion Army ROTC program was formed.
 In 1970, the college merged with Aerospace Technical Institute to form the School of Aeronautics.

 In 1972, the university launched its first off-campus program at the request of the United States Navy.

 The Evans Library was completed in early 1984.
 The following year the original library was renovated and dedicated as the Jerome P. Keuper Administration Building.
 In 1988, the Homer R. Denius Student Center was renovated, the student plaza completed, and the applied research laboratory building acquired.
 The Claude Pepper Institute for Aging and Therapeutic Research and Skurla Hall, home of the School of Aeronautics, opened in 1990.
 In 1997, the university received a $50 million grant from the F. W. Olin Foundation.
 An engineering building and life sciences building were opened in 1999 in result of the grant.